Conjugacy class: Definition

 and is called the conjugacy class of $a.$ The class number of $G$ is the number of distinct (nonequivalent) conjugacy classes.
-All elements belonging to the same conjugacy class have the same order.

 Conjugacy classes may be referred to by describing them, or more briefly by abbreviations such as "6A", meaning "a certain conjugacy class with elements of order 6", and "6B" would be a different conjugacy class with elements of order 6; the conjugacy class 1A is the conjugacy class of the identity which has order 1.
 In some cases, conjugacy classes can be described in a uniform way; for example, in the symmetric group they can be described by cycle type.